imgix/gatsby/README.md

 );
 ```

+The caveats with this approach is that you don't get the benefits of the GraphQL APIs (blur-up, etc), and that the sources must not be Web Proxy sources (for these you must use one of the GraphQL APIs).

-Then, one additional source can be configured for one of the GraphQL APIs, and this source can be a Web Proxy source.
+Additionally, a source can be configured for one of the GraphQL APIs, and this source can be a Web Proxy source.
 Thus seemingly you could combine one of the GraphQL APIs and the URL transform API together to use multiple sources this way:

 ```jsx
 import gql from 'graphql-tag';